evervault/evervault-java/README.md

 #### Apache Closeable HTTP Client

 The Apache Closeable HTTP Client requires the proxy and credentials to be explicitly set.
 When initialising your http client, you will need to get the CredentialsProvider from the Evervault SDK and the host from the Evervault ProxySystemSettings class.
+If you set ignoreDomains when initialising the SDK, you will need to add the Evervault HttpRoutePlanner to the builder.

 ```java
 // Import ProxySettings for setting proxy host